 It’s about the whole peace and love thing, protesting the war, and what college was like then.
 Also, It’s a very heartfelt friendship story.
 Friendship is the theme in this one, and it’s the best story in the compilation regarding the quality of the storytelling itself.
 All of the stories in this book are unique and exciting to read.

 Available: Audiobook | Paperback | Hardcover | Kindle

 3. Alessia in Atlantis: The Forbidden Vial

-It’s about a girl, Alisha, and she’s a little emotional.
-She gets on a boat one day, and she doesn’t even know how to swim.
-Somehow her boat sinks, and she’s drowning.
-Sometimes, she opens her mouth and then discovers that she can breathe water.
+Alessia in Atlantis is about a girl, Alisha, and she’s a little emotional.
+She gets on a boat one day and doesn’t even know how to swim.
+Somehow her boat sinks, and she drowns.
+Sometimes, she opens her mouth and discovers she can breathe water.
 Then a water boy comes out in the middle of nowhere and brings her to the lost city of love.

-The plot is very similar, but you’ll find out you cannot guess any of it once you read the book.
-This book is chock full of mysteries, so every page is a new surprise.
+The plot is very similar, but you’ll discover you cannot guess any once you read the book.
+This book contains mysteries, so every page is a new surprise.
 You feel connected to the main character and feel like it’s a perfect beach and summer read, like water secrets.
 The book is considered an upper-middle-grade fantasy novel.
-So it’s like the books Percy Jackson, his dark materials, and many other books like that.
+So it’s like the books Percy Jackson, his dark materials, and many others.

 Author: Nathalie Laine